Photo By carlotoffolo at istock

 This is also when you should call a plumber.
 They’ll be able to use various different types of equipment and tools to determine whether there is a leak in your system.
 From there, they’ll also be able to identify the severity of the leak and help you figure out whether you need to call a professional to come to clean up the mess.
 If there is a strong musty, mildew smell, there’s a good chance that there’s mold somewhere in the house, and mold is notoriously difficult to eradicate.
 The spores can easily spread everywhere within a short period of time, and you’ll definitely need to get your home professionally cleaned.

 If you fail to professionally clean a home that has mold, you run the risk of being exposed to the spores.
 This can lead to some severe health issues and respiratory conditions.

 Last but not least, you might be able to hear a leak.
 This isn’t as common or usual since you’ll usually be able to see the leak if you can hear.
 However, in some fortunate circumstances, you might be able to hear the leak coming from inside your walls if it is dripping onto something that has a hard surface.
 If you hear dripping sounds that signify that there’s a leak somewhere, call a plumber as soon as possible.

 Since it’s usually easy to narrow down where the leak is located, the plumber should be able to provide you with an in-depth assessment in no time.
 They’ll tell you not only where the leak is located, but also how severe it is.

 We Can Help!

-To contact one of our plumbers for an assessment, give us a call at (469) 224-5909.
+To contact one of our plumbers for an assessment, give us a call.
 We are available at all hours of the day and will be more than happy to send someone out to you immediately.